 There is an option for a final night stay at University of Maryland for participants and ISTs who would like a good night's sleep before a long drive home.
 There will be an additional and reasonable cost for this.

-No, the Canadian Contingent will not be participating in the home hospitality program as we feel that the opportunity for cultural exchange with U.S. families is not of significant benefit to participants.
+The Canadian Contingent will not be participating in the home hospitality program as we feel that the opportunity for cultural exchange with U.S. families is not of significant benefit to participants.

 The Canadian Contingent Kit is your personal collection of exclusively branded items to wear and take to the World Jamboree.
 The contents of the kit vary from Jamboree to Jamboree, but always include a daypack, necker, woggle and contingent crest.
 The full contents of the kit will be listed here once they are confirmed.